-Applicants and students will be asked to sign to agree for information to be passed on the Disability Registration Form at enrolment and on the Disability Disclosure Form at the first meeting with the Registrar.
+Applicants and students will be asked to sign to agree for information to be passed on Disability Disclosure Form at the first meeting with the Academy Manager.
 This form will also be completed if a student discloses to a member of academic staff, a member of administrative staff or a First Aider.
 This information will then be passed on to appropriate staff: academic and student services staff as appropriate.